EvgenyWas/todo-list/README.md

 # Todo list
 The studying project for practice JavaScript.
-A work with DOM with a help of JavaScript and connect Web Storage API.
+A work with DOM with help of JavaScript and connect Web Storage API.

 ## Done
 1. Created functions for generating DOM-elements with a help JavaScript;